For information on Gallery Los Olivos, click here.

 The basic principle for making the most archival B&W prints is simply to keep the carbon content as high as possible for the tone you want, and use the best color (toner) pigments available.
 This maximizes longevity and virtually emiminates artifacts such as metamerism.

 I generally print on Red River UltraPro Satin paper and coat the prints with Premier Art's Print Shield.
-I dry mount the prints on acid free foam core or, for very large prints, have a service bureau mount them on a substrate that is appropriate for the size of the print.
+I mount the prints on acid free foam core or, for very large prints, have a service bureau mount them on a substrate that is appropriate for the size of the print.
+I currently (2023) use a pressure sensitive adhesive and 25" wide pressure roller to get the best, bubble-free and acid-free display mounts for my 22 by 28 inch prints for wall display.

 In general, B&W prints are available in a number of sizes from 8x10 up to 44" wide (Epson 9800).
 All are printed with a dedicated B&W, carbon pigment inkset of my own design.
 I do not sell color prints.